jimmyable/jimmyjoseph.github.io/_posts/2018-02-09-supervised-knn.md

 # K- Nearest Neighbours

-In pattern recognition, the k-nearest neighbors algorithm is a non-parametric method used for classification and regression.
+In pattern recognition, the k-nearest neighbours algorithm is a non-parametric method used for classification and regression.
 We are going to focus on classification.

 ## What is classification?
 A flower shop wants to guess a customer's purchase from similarity to most recent purchase.
-Which flower is a customer based on similairty to previous purchases?
+Which flower is a customer based on similairity to previous purchases?

 ![Output](/assets/img/DataMiningSnippets/10.png){:class="img-responsive"}

-We can classify the images to find the similiarities in this case.
+We can classify the images to find the similarities in this case.

 ### What are needed for classification
 - **Model data with:**
 	- Features that can be quantitated
 	- Labels that are known
-- **Methods to measure similiarity**
+- **Methods to measure similarity**

 ### KNN Classification
-How can we use this particular alogrithm for classification?
+How can we use this particular algorithm for classification?
-Lets say we have the data shown below, and we want to classify the new data point, what kind of metrics do we need to consider?
+Let's say we have the data shown below, and we want to classify the new data point, what kind of metrics do we need to consider?
 #### K-Neighbors
 We would have to choose the correct value for `K Neighbors`, how many points around the new point to consider.
-The vlaue of `K` affects the decision boundary.
+The value of `K` affects the decision boundary.
 We won't be going into more depth here.
 #### Distance to other points
-We would also have to measure the closeness of the new point to other points, in this case the new point is closer to the orange colour which may be significant.
+We would also have to measure the closeness of the new point to other points, in this case, the new point is closer to the orange colour which may be significant.

 ![Output](/assets/img/DataMiningSnippets/11.png){:class="img-responsive"}